 # My Data App page

-Showing stock prices from {topPageState.dateRangeStart.value} to {topPageState.dateRangeEnd.value};
+Showing stock prices from {topPageState.dateRangeStart.value.toLocaleString()} to {topPageState.dateRangeEnd.value.toLocaleString()};

 <DateRangePicker